What is meditation?

 I came across meditation at a very young age without even knowing I was meditating.

 I have always been interested in and have read a lot of books related to how to become successful in business and in life.
-From there I already knew that most successful people in the world are practicing some sort of meditation.
+From there I already knew that many successful people in the world are practicing some sort of meditation.

 It wasn’t until I started floating that I became more interested in meditation.
 Floatation is commonly described as ‘meditation on steroids’.
 I strongly agree with that.